mallmann02/gans_post/README.md

 Source: [Google Developers](https://developers.google.com/machine-learning/gan/generative)

-The generative models are used to model the joint distribution of the input data and the labels, $P(X, Y)$ while the discriminative models are used to model the conditional distribution of the labels given the input data, $P(Y|X)$.
+The generative models are used to model the joint distribution of the input data and the labels, $P(X, Y)$ while the discriminative models are used to model the conditional distribution of the labels given the input data, $P(Y given X)$.

 Ok, but let's have more intuition about it.
 For this let's review the concept of <u>conditional probability</u> and <u>joint probability</u>.
 The joint probability is the probability of two events happening at the same time, while the conditional probability is the probability of one event happening given that another event has already happened.